Richard Burton was a twentieth century stage and film actor

 1939: Beginning of the Second World War.

-1943: Becomes a cadet in the Royal Air Force aged eighteen.
+1943: Burton becomes a cadet in the Royal Air Force aged eighteen.

-1944: Leaves University as one of twelve prize winning cadets and becomes a navigator.
+1944: He leaves University as one of twelve prize winning cadets and becomes a navigator.
 Prevented from becoming a pilot due to poor eyesight.

 1948: Film Debut in “The Last Days of Dolwyn”.

-1951: Had a triumphant season at the Royal Shakesperare Theatre in Stratford-upon-Avon.
+1951: He had a triumphant season at the Royal Shakesperare Theatre in Stratford-upon-Avon.

 1952: Richard Burton nominated for Best supporting Actor at the Oscars in “My Cousin Rachel” in his first Hollywood film.